Head of Research Area 1, Director of MPI for Biology of Aging

 Mitochondria are cellular organelles that are well known as the powerhouses of the cell.
 Mitochondrial functions decline with increasing age.
 This leads to the damage of tissues that are characterized by high energy consumption, such as muscles or the brain.
 The group of Prof. Dr. Langer studies cellular mechanisms which conduct the functional surveillance of mitochondria during aging.
 The focus of research is on mitochondrial proteases which serve dual functions: as quality control enzymes, they degrade damaged proteins and prevent their possibly deleterious accumulation within mitochondria; as regulatory enzymes, they degrade or cleave key regulatory proteins affecting diverse mitochondrial activities.
 The group discovered that various stress conditions lead to the activation of a protease that induces the fragmentation of mitochondria facilitating cell and tissue damage.
 Inhibition of this pathway prevents dysfunctions of the heart under stress and delays neurodegeneration.
-The work of the group of Prof. Langer now aims to explore the relevance of this stress-induced pathway for the onset of a broad spectrum of age-associated disorders.
+The work of the group of Prof. Langer now aims to explore the relevance of this stress-induced pathway for the onset of a broad spectrum of aging-associated disorders.

 Our research: Prof. Langer’s team studies the role of mitochondrial proteases for the maintenance of mitochondrial activities.
 These proteases conduct the surveillance of the mitochondrial proteome and degrade misfolded and damaged proteins to prevent their possibly deleterious accumulation within the organelle.
 Moreover, they maintain the functional integrity of mitochondria by degrading or processing key regulatory proteins that control diverse steps during mitochondrial biogenesis and dynamics.
 Mutations in several of these proteases cause diverse neurodegenerative disorders and are associated with cardiomyopathies.
 The work of Prof. Langer and his team aims at understanding the molecular mechanism underlying the pathogenesis of these diseases.